Scalable Synthesis of distributed LLM workloads through Symbolic Tensor Graphs: Evaluation

-In this section, we want to demonstrate the ability of \sys in modeling real-world LLM applications, the Deepseek-R1 Inference System\cite{deepseekV3R1_inference_system_2025}.
-In the system, it introduced a prefilling-decoding disaggregation architecture.
-The key point is that, decoding and prefilling phases has very different behavior and asks for different parallelism strategy setup for optimal performance.
+In this section, we demonstrate that \sys can model real-world LLM workloads using the DeepSeek-R1 inference architecture\cite{deepseekV3R1_inference_system_2025}, which separates prefilling and decoding.
+These two phases exhibit distinct performance characteristics and require different parallelism configurations.

-In our experiment, we assume a system of 144 GPUs, which can be partitioned as 4 clusters of 36 GPUs, 2 clusters of 72 GPUs, or a single cluster of 144 GPUs.
-Within each cluster we employ pure expert-parallelism for MoE layers, and pure data-parallelism for the remaining layers.
-We assume that the total batch size, aggregated over all clusters, is fixed at 2048. ~\autoref{tab:decode_prefill_perf} reports the decoding and prefilling performance under different EP configurations.
+We evaluate a system with 144 GPUs, partitioned into either 4 clusters of 36 GPUs, 2 clusters of 72 GPUs, or a single 144-GPU cluster.
+Within each cluster, we use expert parallelism for MoE layers and data parallelism for the remaining layers.
+The total batch size across clusters is fixed at 2048.
+The resulting decoding and prefilling performance under different EP degrees is shown in ~\autoref{tab:decode_prefill_perf}.